 Post Graduate Certificate - Person Centred Counselling Skills

 University of York

-PhD - Due to be Submitted - Post War Recovery Studies
+PhD - Post War Recovery Studies

 During my undergraduate studies in International Relations and Modern History, I felt detached from the events and consequences.
 This lead to me to volunteering with refugee communities in Norwich alongside my degree, where I felt I was able to practically see the result of global actions.